Paris > Cruises > River cruise ports

 weekly sailings to towns and cities along the Seine (often with excursions to

 the World War II landing beaches in Normandy).
-We chronicled one such voyage in
+For more on this topic, read:

 river-cruise vessels arrive and depart at either of two mooring locations along